clownfysh/cf/readme.txt

     calls
 + generally, code for what you want to happen, not what you don't want to happen
++ don't use static keyword on function definitions

 --[ ruler ]--------------------------------------------------------------------